felixk42/photos/README.md

 My approach to testings would be:

-* Using Mocha/Chai or jest, implement some or all of the following, focusing on integratio level tests first
+* Using Mocha/Chai or jest, implement some or all of the following, focusing on integration level tests first

 * Endpoint level tests for the backend:
   * For basic regression & logic checks that the server builds and operational.